How Much Does It Cost To Open a Liquor Store?

 Let’s begin by looking at the upfront costs of opening a liquor store.

-Upfront Costs to Consider
+Upfront Costs To Consider

 The first cost to consider for your liquor store is a mortgage or rent.
 This article will assume you’re renting your retail space, which is quite common for business owners.